When we look up into the starry night sky, we tend to see reflections of ourselves. — Trevor Paglen

 Global Western is an aerospace firm working with Trevor Paglen and the Nevada Museum of Art to design and manufacture Orbital Reflector.
 Spaceflight Industries will arrange for the launch of Orbital Reflector on board a SpaceX Falcon 9 rocket.
 SpaceX has recently completed successful missions in collaboration with NASA and the International Space Station.

-In summer 2018, the Smithsonian American Art Museum in Washington DC will organize a major, mid-career retrospective exhibition of Trevor Paglen’s work.
-The launch of Orbital Reflector is anticipated to coincide with the Smithsonian exhibition.
+In June 2018, the Smithsonian American Art Museum in Washington DC opened Sites Unseen, Trevor Paglen's major, mid-career retrospective exhibition.